Santos (film)

 Santos is a 2008 Spanish-Chilean comedy film directed and written by Nicolás López which stars Javier Gutiérrez, Elsa Pataky, Leonardo Sbaraglia, and Guillermo Toledo.
 Billed as a "romantic comedy about the end of the world", it is López's sophomore feature after Promedio rojo.
 Boasting a budget of around $6 million, it turned out to be a "monumental bust".

 Plot

 An interdimensional traveller known as Antropomosco discloses to comic book artist Salvador Santos the real identity of the latter's friend Arturo Antares as that of the supervillain Nova.
 Santos undergoes the hero's journey to rescue love interest Laura Luna from Nova's grip.

 Cast

 Production

-Santos is a Boomerang Cine, Telecinco Cinema and Sobras Producciones production. and Eduardo Campoy were credited as producers.
+Santos is a Boomerang Cine, Telecinco Cinema and Sobras Producciones production.
+José Manuel Lorenzo and Eduardo Campoy were credited as producers.
 The film boasted a reported budget of around $6 million.
 Shooting locations included Santiago, Madrid, and Tokyo.

 Release

 The film made its world premiere at the Austin-based Fantastic Fest on 20 September 2008.
 It also screened in competition at the Sitges Film Festival on 4 October 2008.
 Distributed by Buena Vista, it was theatrically released in Spain on 10 October 2008.
 It opened in Chile on 18 December 2008.